dillonHe/EasyEDA-Documents/Tutorial/FAQ.md

 	- *Keep in Mind*
 	- *Most Common Errors on EasyEDA*
 	- *Spice Simulation FAQ*
-	- *How to set the resistance to a resistor*
+	- *How to set the resistance of a resistor*
-	- *Where Can I found the Probe*
+	- *Where Can I find the Probe*
 	- *Why I can't simulate my schematic*
 **Others**
 	- *Does EasyEDA canvas use the Cartesian coordinate system*